-Because Sony didn't want other animation studios to create their own take on emojis ahead of them, the film was produced in a span of just two years, which is a rather short amount of time as far as animated films from major studios go.
+Because Sony didn't want other animation studios to create their own take on emojis ahead of themnote As if this was some groundbreaking idea that people were just clamoring to see realized in a cinematic format, the film was produced in a span of just two years, which is a rather short amount of time as far as animated films from major studios go.

 Tony Leondis' career was irreparably damaged by the movie's universal thrashing, with no other planned projects in the pipeline since its release.
 A film he had been planning at DreamWorks Animation, B.O.O.: Bureau of Otherworldly Operations, remains indefinitely shelved (though DWA's sale to NBCUniversal and eventual regime change didn't help matters, either).

 Inadvertent example with Jordan Peele.
-He was so insulted when Sony offered him the role of Poop that it inspired him to semi-retire from acting and focus on being a film director.
+He was so insulted when Sony offered him the role of Poop that it inspired him to briefly retire from acting and focus on being a film director.

 Many saw similarities to this film and The LEGO Movie, which some argue is the reason the movie was conceived in the first place.
 However, others argue that it has more in common with Inside Out or Wreck-It Ralph.